aerogear-attic/aerogear-aerodoc-backend/readme.md

 # Setting the PushApplicationId and the Push Server URL

-Before building and deploying the app be sure to change the values in ``` org.aerogear.prodoctor.service.LeadSender ``` :
+Before building and deploying the app be sure to change the values in ``` org.jboss.aerogear.prodoctor.service.LeadSender ``` :

 * ``` pushApplicationId ``` : See intructions [here](https://github.com/aerogear/aerogear-unified-push-server#register-push-app) to obtain one.